Water Bacteriology FAQs

 Q. What can I do if I have sent my sample, but forgot to fill out the collection card?

-- If the date, time, collection location or the collectors name is missing we will call you, one time, using the number we have on file.
+- If the collection date, time, location, chlorine residual, or the collectors name is missing we will call you, one time, using the number we have on file.
 We will leave a message with the clerk, secretary or answering service for you to call us.
-You will have until 12:00 (noon) the next day to return the call or we will reject the sample and send you a replacement (Yellow - REPL card) kit and you will have to collect another sample.
+You will have until 12:00 (noon) the next day to return the call or we will reject the sample and send you a replacement kit and you will have to collect another sample.

-If you realize that you left off information after sending your sample, you can call the lab at (785) 296-0971, and we can update your card when it arrives to the lab.
+If you realize that you left off information after sending your sample, you can call the lab at (785) 296-0971, and we can update your form when it arrives to the lab.

 Q: What if there is a small amount of liquid or white powder in the bottle.
 Is it safe to use?